 In addition to saving space, you'll be investing in technology that modernizes your school's infrastructure without costly facility upgrades.
 Putnam 18-C Towers with ECO Safe Charge eliminate the need for the added expense of installing new outlets because two stacked Towers rely on one single outlet plug.

-LocknCharge is an exceptional resource to help you plan for the future and navigate the new world of distance learning.
+LocknCharge is an exceptional resource to help you plan for the future and navigate the new world of distance and online learning.
 Our solutions can significantly reduce setup time and meet your district's flexibility and ease-of-use needs.
 Schedule a live video demo with a LocknCharge team member today to get a closer look at how our products can support your short-term needs as well as your long-term edTech goals.

 Schedule a Live Product Demo